GiorgiaTortora/napari-roi-registration/README.md

 ## Usage

-A detailed guide which shows in detail how to use the widgets of the napari-roi-registration plugin and how to properly choose the parameters can be found [here].
+A detailed guide which shows how to use the widgets of the napari-roi-registration plugin and how to properly choose the parameters can be found [here].

 ### Registration Widget